webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Foci/Shreds-the-Walls-of-the-World.md

 ---
 aliases:
-- Shreds the Walls of the World
+- "Shreds the Walls of the World"
 tags:
+- Compendium/CSRD/en/Foci
-- Foci
+- Focus/Category/Movement-Expertise
 ---